 Can You Sue an Uninsured Driver?

-Although California drivers are required by law to carry some form of automobile insurance, an estimated 15 percent of motorists are uninsured.
+Drivers are required by law to carry some form of automobile insurance, an estimated 12 percent of motorists are uninsured.
 The penalty for driving without insurance can include fines and a loss of driving privileges, but that’s sometimes not enough to keep some individuals from risking it.
 If you find yourself in a car accident with an uninsured driver, you may wonder how you can receive compensation for the damages to you and your vehicle.